amri4323/amri4323/README.md

 Email: amritamahapatra15@gmail.com
 Linkdin : Amrita Mahapatra

-Open to meaningful collaborations and appreciative of creative work, p
+Open to meaningful collaborations and appreciative of creative work.

 <!---
 amri4323/amri4323 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.